 Then, take a step over for an industry focus on what “heat treatments for space” look like.
 Mike Grande eloquently summarized the current processes needed in space in this editorial from the March 2024 Aerospace print edition.
 Read “The Role of Heat Treatment in Space Exploration” in the digital edition of the magazine.

 In-house or commercial?
 This article presents critical considerations of space components — with a particular emphasis on the importance of AM/3D — when considering how to grow your processing expertise and capabilities.
-Several examples from the frontlines of R&D are presented by Noel Bradley in his article.
+Several examples from the frontlines of R&D are presented by Noel Brady in his article.
 Read the editorial, “Thermal Processing for Space and Additive Manufacturing,” for excellent illustrations.

 Finally, hone in on the topic with a case study about developments in HIP technology for space component post-processing.
 This article begins with context confronting issues of structural integrity, especially of complex space components, with HIP.
 Andrew Cassese gets to the case study towards the end of his article, “High Pressure Prepares Parts for Space.”